vyorkin-personal/synchronisable/README.md

 For rails users there is a well-documented initializer.
 Just run `rails g synchronisable:install` and you'll be fine.

-None-rails users can do so by using provided `ActiveSupport::Configurable` interface.
+Non-rails users can do so by using provided `ActiveSupport::Configurable` interface.
 So here is the default settings:

 ```ruby